Prototype-Fund-Hardware/LibreWater/ReadMe.md

 Performance can be assessed by knowing the electric heat input relative to the water output

--> For more details, check out our Testing.md (draft stage)
+-> For more details, check out our Testing.md (draft stage) <!-- TODO That file does not exist in the repo! -->

 ## Research: Acraea for Open Science